-While some inflammation is necessary, chronic inflammation may lead to a number of serious diseases.
-These include heart disease, diabetes, metabolic syndrome, Alzheimer's disease, arthritis and many types of cancer.
+While some inflammation is necessary, chronic inflammation may lead to several serious diseases.
+These include heart disease, diabetes, metabolic syndrome, Alzheimer's disease, arthritis, and many types of cancer.

 Gut health is a popular term in the health community, but what does that mean?

 It refers to having a balance of good bacteria in your digestive system and gastrointestinal tract.
-When this part of your body is healthy, you can comfortably eat digest food without feeling any discomfort - and your metabolism is regulated.
+When this part of your body is healthy, you can comfortably eat digestive food without discomfort - and your metabolism is regulated.

-If your gut health is lacking, you may experience what's called a leaky gut.
-This occurs when the barrier between your bloodstream and your gut is impaired, leading to several chronic diseases and symptoms.
-A leaky gut can be caused by high levels of stress or factors like poor diet and lack of sleep can cause a leaky gut.
+If your gut health is lacking, you may experience a leaky gut.
+This occurs when the barrier between your bloodstream and your heart is impaired, leading to several chronic diseases and symptoms.
+High levels of stress or factors like poor diet and lack of sleep can cause a leaky gut.

 The gelatin found in bone broth naturally attracts and holds liquids.
-This is why properly prepared broth congeals in the fridge.
+This is why adequately prepared broth congeals are in the fridge.
 Gelatin can also bind to water in your digestive tract, which helps foods move through your gut more easily.

-An amino acid in gelatin called glutamine helps maintain the function of the intestinal wall, and has been known to prevent and heal a condition known as "leaky gut".
-Leaky gut, which is associated with several chronic diseases, is when the barrier between your gut and the bloodstream is impaired.
+An amino acid in gelatin called glutamine helps maintain the function of the intestinal wall and has been known to prevent and heal a condition known as "leaky gut."
+A leaky gut, associated with several chronic diseases, is when the barrier between your heart and the bloodstream is impaired.

 Support Joint Health

-Collagen is the main protein found in bones, tendons and ligaments.
+Collagen is the main protein found in bones, tendons, and ligaments.
 During the cooking process, collagen from bones and connective tissue is broken down into another protein called gelatin.
-Gelatin contains important amino acids that support joint health.
+Gelatin contains essential amino acids that support joint health.

-It contains proline and glycine, which your body uses to build its own connective tissue.
-This includes tendons, which connect muscles to bones, and ligaments, which connect bones to each other.
+It contains proline and glycine, which your body uses to build its connective tissue.
+This includes tendons, which connect muscles to bones, and ligaments, which connect bones.

-Bone broth also contains glucosamine and chondroitin, which are natural compounds found in cartilage.
-Multiple studies have found that glucosamine and chondroitin can decrease joint pain and lessen the symptoms of osteoarthritis
+Bone broth also contains glucosamine and chondroitin, natural compounds found in cartilage.
+Multiple studies have found that glucosamine and chondroitin can decrease joint pain and reduce osteoarthritis symptoms.

 Helps with Weight Loss